An example of a veblen good

 Thorstein Veblin

-This phenomenon was named after the American Economist Thorstein Veblin (Baby Veblin from the first paragraph).
-He first penned his observations of conspicuous consumption in the book The Theory of The Leasure Class, after witnessing the status-seeking behaviours of the wealthy in the late 19th century.
+The veblen good phenomenon was named after the American Economist Thorstein Veblen (Baby Veblen from the first paragraph).
+He first penned his observations of conspicuous consumption in the book 'The Theory of The Leasure Class', after witnessing the status-seeking behaviours of the wealthy in the late 19th century.
 I can just imagine Mr Jones from the fancy part of town paying double for a taller horse just so he can ride around above everyone else.
 He definitely wasn’t compensating for anything….
-Consumption as a way of indicating status has to be one of the most nauseating traits of human beings.
-Why are we like this?

-The Perception Of Quality
+Veblen Goods And The Perception Of Quality

 Imagine you’re at the supermarket, and you want to buy some coffee.
-Two options present themselves on the shelf.
-One of them is $10 for a bag, and the other is $15.
+Two options present themselves on the shelf - One of them is $10 for a bag of the brown stuff, and the other is $15.
 Similar packaging designs, similar quantity, right next to each other.
-Which one do you instinctively feel is the better quality?
+Which one do you instinctively feel is the better coffee?
 Chances are you will think it’s the $15 bag.
-But why?
-There’s no other visual indication of the quality of the beans inside, Just the price.
-Our brains have been wired to correlate price with quality over decades of conditioning by marketing companies.

-Luxury companies use this to increase the perception of the quality of their products.
-To be fair, a lot of these are of higher quality than their cheaper counterparts.
-But there’s a limit to this, you get diminishing returns the more expensive a product gets.
+To be fair, Veblen goods are often of higher quality than their cheaper counterparts.
+But there’s a limit to this, you may get diminishing returns the more expensive a product gets.

-Pricing Out The Rif Raf
+Pricing Out The Rif-Raf

 We all like to have things other people don’t.
-I’m sitting in a business class flight flying home right now and I get a warm fuzzy feeling that most of the other people don’t have as much legroom as I do.
+I’m sitting in a business class flight right now and I get a warm fuzzy feeling that most of the other people don’t have as much legroom as I do.
 Is that a bit fucked up?
 Yes, but it’s true.

 The Rolx Daytona